-The Ultimate Airbnb Hosting Starter Guide
+The Most Comprehensive Airbnb Hosting Guide On The Internet

 Starting out as an Airbnb host can be quite an overwhelming experience.
 I remember when I first started out I had a ton of questions.

 It would have been really useful for me if I had someone to guide me through the process and prevent me from making the typical beginner mistakes.